How Often Do You Go To The Doctor When Pregnant?

 You will go to the doctor approximately 3 times in your second trimester.

-They will also start measuring your fundal height.
+Your doctor will start measuring your fundal height.
 This is the length of the uterus from the very bottom to the top.
 Your doctor can keep track of the baby’s growth by these measurements.

 Anatomy Scan (20 Week Ultrasound)